hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 trivial at all, and I refer you to [a paper that attempts to explain the idea](https://arxiv.org/abs/1606.01286).)

+TODO: Make some sort of note here about the fact that the Gram matrix is a special case of a more general object.
+What we really want is some measure (of local-ish statistics) that's spatially invariant.

 The Gram matrix can be computed efficiently by reshaping the feature spaces suitably and taking an outer product.